Hurricanes Can Also Cause Chemical Disasters

 Hurricanes and human error aren’t the only threats to chemical facilities.
 On October 11th Secretary of DefenseLeon Panettaissued a chilling warning saying that these same chemical plants and other sectors are vulnerable to cyber attacks, “The collective result of these kinds of attacks could be a cyber Pearl Harbor.”

-gave voice to this problem from inside the Environmental Protection Agency.
+In the wake of horrific September 11th attacks, the nation’s chemical facilities commanded the attention of both political parties.
+Leaders such asGovernor Christine Whitman (R-NJ)gave voice to this problem from inside the Environmental Protection Agency.
 Chemical facilities near the nation’s capitol transitioned from deadly chemicals to safer alternatives.
 Bills were drafted in Congress to ensure that the millions of Americans who live in the shadow of a chemical plant would never be exposed to harm.

-) and even helped scuttle Whitman’s plan to use the Clean Air Act’s “Bhopal amendment” to prevent chemical disasters at high risk chemical plants.
+But the oil and chemical lobby and their allies in Congress (including Republican Vice-Presidential nominee Representative Paul Ryan) and the Bush White House opposed promising legislation(H.R.
+2868) and even helped scuttle Whitman’s plan to use the Clean Air Act’s “Bhopal amendment” to prevent chemical disasters at high risk chemical plants.
 Now, over a decade later, these plants still pose a threat to us, in major cities and small towns, every single day.

 Fortunately there are proven affordable solutions.
 Since 2009,The Clorox Companyconverted all of their plants to safer processes.
 Yet the industry as a whole has demonstrated a gross failure to act.